Somiona/CISC455W23Proj/documentation/Design workflow of EA.md

 ### ANN model
 It represents the "thinking" of each individual

-- Input is previous 30 (time unit) stock price of each stock
+- Input is previous 30 (tu) stock price of each stock
 - Output value $\in [-1, 1]$
 - There are 5 layers:
 	- Input Layer (30 neurons)